South Carolina Court Records

 The South Carolina State Prison System

-The South Carolina Department of Corrections is in charge of the prison and correctional facilities in the state.
-Besides serving penal justice, the state department of corrections has the task of safeguarding the society by taking dangerous persons off the streets.
-The administrative structure of the system also provides a platform for incarcerated persons to self-develop, thus giving them an opportunity for a fresh start in life.
+The South Carolina Department of Corrections oversees the state prison and correctional facilities.
+Besides serving penal justice, the state department of corrections has the task of safeguarding society by taking dangerous persons off the streets.
+The system's administrative structure also provides a platform for incarcerated persons to self-develop, thus giving them an opportunity for a fresh start in life.
 During this period, the system takes responsibility for the inmates’ feeding, housing, and security.
-Persons admitted and the South Carolina state prison system are those who have received convictions and hence sentences from South Carolina State Courts.
+Persons admitted to the South Carolina state prison system have received convictions and/or sentences from South Carolina State Courts.

 The headquarters of the South Carolina Corrections Department is situated at: